syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/localization.md

 ## Changing current locale

 Current locale can be changed for all the Syncfusion ASP.NET Core components in your application by invoking `setCulture` function with your desired culture name.
+The following example demonstrates the Grid in Deutsch culture.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}